accs-uaa/bering-sea-marine-invasives/README.md

 # Non-native marine species in Alaska's Bering Sea
 A collaboration between the Alaska Center for Conservation Science (University of Alaska Anchorage), the U.S. Geological Survey Alaska Science Center, and NOAA's Alaska Fisheries Science Center.
 Major funding was provided by the North Pacific Research Board (project #1523).

+**Citation:** Droghini, A., A. S. Fischbach, J. T. Watson, and J. P. Reimer.
+[In press].
+Regional ocean models indicate changing limits to biological invasions in the Bering Sea.

 # Project summary
-This repository contains R scripts that predict habitat suitability for non-native species in the Bering Sea.
+This repository contains R scripts that predict temperature and salinity suitability for non-native species in the Bering Sea.

-Our habitat models use species-specific thresholds (obtained from the literature) and modeled ocean conditions from Regional Ocean Modeling Systems (ROMS).

-We quantify habitat suitability for a) adult survival and b) reproduction and development life processes.
-Survival habitat is assessed at two temporal scales: year-round and weekly.
-Reproductive habitat is described in terms of "number of consecutive weeks".
+We evaluate suitable temperature and salinity conditions for a) year-round adult survival, b) weekly adult survival, and c) weekly reproduction.
 We consider two study periods: current (2003-2012) and future (2030-2039).

-Habitat models and final project report can be accessed on our website: http://www.beringinvaders.org
+Our models use species-specific thresholds obtained from the literature and ocean conditions predicted by three Regional Ocean Modeling Systems (ROMS).

 # Technologies
 - R (https://www.r-project.org/)